NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 6. Activity Level

-Calculates the final Daily Energy Requirement (DER).
+Calculates the final day-to-day Energy Requirement (DER).

 7. Feeding Model